What This Article Covers

 If medicine can help, how fast will I notice a change?

 It depends on the cause.
-With earwax removal, you might notice a change immediately.
+With earwax removal, you might notice a change right away.
 With infections or fluid, it can take days to weeks as the ear heals.
-For sudden sensorineural hearing loss, treatment is urgent, but recovery—if it happens—may still take weeks.
-Your provider should explain what to expect in your specific case.
+For sudden sensorineural hearing loss, evaluation and treatment are urgent, but recovery—if it happens—may still take weeks.
+Your clinician should explain what to expect for your situation.

 Is it ever too late to treat hearing loss medically?